THE ULTIMATE GUIDE TO CRATE TRAINING YOUR PUPPY (2023)

 WHAT ARE THE BENEFITS OF CRATE TRAINING?

 Having a puppy crate eases many of the challenges of everyday life with a dog.
-The biggest motive for teaching a puppy to use a crate is that it’s an extremely handy tool for potty training a puppy.
+The biggest motive for teaching a puppy to use a crate is that it’s an extremely handy tool for toilet training a puppy.
 As a bonus, it’s also the easiest form of transportation when your puppy needs to visit the vet, when you need to travel to a friend's house, or when you’re going on a road trip – just close the crate and away you go!
+Finally, a crate can act as a secure place to leave your puppy when you leave the home, ensuring that they can't get themselves in any trouble.

 1. Crate Training Helps A Puppy With HOUSE TRAINING

-Crates are really useful for potty training.
+Crates are really useful for toilet training.
 Puppies are very clean by nature, and they don’t like to be near their own urine-soaked space any more than you do.

 That’s why selecting an appropriate crate size is essential for successful training.
 If you choose a crate that’s too large, your puppy may see this as an invitation to pee in one corner and sleep in another.
-By using a crate, you’re teaching your puppy to control their bladder and display clear signals to let you know exactly when they need to go potty.
+By using a crate, you’re teaching your puppy to control their bladder and display clear signals to let you know exactly when they need to go to the toilet.

 2. Crate Training Can Help With Separation Anxiety:

-If you create a positive association with the crate, your puppy will want to use it more often.
+To help puppies dealing with separation anxiety, it is important to establish a positive association with their crate.
+This will encourage them to use it more often, and teach them to be comfortable being away from you.
 Soon enough, they’ll view the crate as a safe space to retreat to whenever they feel the need.

 You can help create this positive association by offering your puppy food or a verbal reward for entering the crate.
 Remember, don’t rush things.
-To avoid overwhelming your puppy, their first sessions in the crate should be short – no longer than 20 minutes.
-You should also ensure your puppy’s had ample opportunity to go potty before entering the crate.
-This will help prevent separation anxiety, which is much easier to avoid than to untrain.
-(Take our word for it.)
+To avoid overwhelming your puppy, dogs need to be trained to be able to stay in a crate.
+You should also ensure your puppy’s had ample opportunity to go to the toilet before entering the crate

 3. Crate Training Can Help To Prevent Bad Behaviour In Puppies: